 Visit The Nifty Nerd for this brilliant printable snowflake design from My Neighbour Totoro!
 Can you spot all the elements within the snowflake?
 I spy Totoro, Cat bus, an acorn, a soot sprite, an umbrella, a leaf, and chibi Totoro.

 We hope you’ve found some inspiration in this article, how to make paper snowflakes.
-For more crafty projects, why not check out the best glue gun and best die-cutting machine.
+For more crafty projects, why not check out these lovely paper cutting templates.
+We have lots of ways to top up your stash too, check out the best glue gun and best die-cutting machine.
 Thinking about buying a craft printer?
 Check out our review of the best printer for card making.

 Introductory image by Kelly Sikkema